deckhouse/sds-replicated-volume/docs/USAGE.md

 As for any other configurations, the module may work, but its smooth operation is not guaranteed.
 {{< /alert >}}

-Once the `SDS-DRBD` module is enabled in the Deckhouse configuration, your cluster will be automatically configured to use the `LINSTOR` backend.
+Once the `sds-drbd` module is enabled in the Deckhouse configuration, your cluster will be automatically configured to use the `LINSTOR` backend.
 All that remains is to create the storage pools and StorageClass according to the instructions below.

 ## Configuring the LINSTOR backend